zkamvar/isc-proposal/isc-proposal.md

 Unit, Integration, and Regression tests for Python, SQL, and BASH

-: These languages are the most common taught in our ecosystem and should have robust tests
+: These languages are the most commonly taught in our ecosystem and should have robust tests

 Non-invasive integration with Pyenv